Pregnancy

 • Growthpackage: For the birth of a child in Flanders you can apply for a starting amount of 1,167.33 euros.
 You can do this from 24 weeks of pregnancy.
 The gynaecologist will make you a certificate for this.

-• Home care midwife: You will stay in the hospital for four nights after a natural childbirth, and five nights after a cesarean section.
+• Home care midwife: You will stay in the hospital for three to four nights after a natural childbirth, and four to five nights after a cesarean section.
 You can also choose to go home after two nights if the gynaecologist and pediatrician allow it.
 You can then rely on maternity care or a midwife at home.

 • Maternity care: After you give birth, you can count on maternity care.
 The maternity nurse supports you and your family in the first weeks after giving birth.
 Light household chores are taken over from you, so you can calmly get used to your new family life.
 It is best to apply for maternity care when you are 20 to 25 weeks pregnant.
 The cost per hour is determined by the family income.
 Some health insurances provide a contribution for the costs.